-2 On the date as at which this compilation was prepared, the Road Traffic (Administration) Act 2008 s.
-3-7 and Pt.
-2-9 (as amended by the Road Traffic Legislation Amendment (Registration Labels) Act 2009 s.
-11, the Road Traffic Legislation Amendment (Disqualification by Notice) Act 2010 s.
-17 and the Trade Measurement Legislation (Amendment and Expiry) Act 2010 s.
-10) had not come into operation.
-They read as follows:

-“

 3. Crown bound

 (1) Each of the road laws binds the Crown in right of the State and, so far as the legislative power of the Parliament of the State permits, the Crown in all its other capacities.

 (2) Despite subsection (1), the road laws do not apply to —